This guide assumes that you have completed the Quickstart.

 Test it out!

-Test our your Harry Potter trivia agent by asking it a few questions:
+Test out your company research agent by asking it a few questions.